Cheiridopsis caroli-schmidtii

 Cheiridopsis caroli-schmidtii is a species in the family Aizoaceae.
 Like the other members this species is native to semi-arid regions of Namibia and South Africa.
 This species grows on Granite and quartz outcrops.

 Name

 The plant is named after Carl Schmidt who was a German nursery owner who operated in Erfurt.
 The genus name means hand shaped.

 Description

 The daisy-like flowers illustrated open during the day from early winter to spring.
-Like many members of the genus the flower illustrated is borne singly and has Chrome-yellow petals which are 3.5 cm in diameter.
+Like many members of the genus the flower illustrated is borne singly and has Chrome-yellow petals which are in diameter.
 The clump of tri-angled leaves that makes up the plant has little or no stem.
-When fully grown they are over 5 cm tall and about 17 cm in diameter.
+When fully grown they are over tall and about in diameter.
 During the summer the plant dries so much that it can be mistaken for dead.